PBS: "Earth's Great Rivers: Amazon"

 Executive Producer

-This Amazon is the river of superlatives, flowing more than 4,000 miles from the Andes to the Atlantic.
-Its 1,100 tributaries drain the greatest river basin on the planet and along its incredible journey it collects and transports one-fifth of the world's fresh water.
+The Amazon is the river of superlatives, flowing more than 4,000 miles from the Andes to the Atlantic.
+Along its incredible journey it collects and transports one-fifth of the world's fresh water.
 When the Amazon crashes into the Atlantic Ocean, the force is so great that you can see the resulting plume from space.

 Amazon Clip 1